Q: What kind of cabinets do you recommend?

 - When transferring from wood tone cabinets to painted cabinets there are a few things you want to consider:

 - Stain soaks into the wood so chipping of your urethane finish is not as noticeable.
 Wear takes longer to appear on a stained surface.
 If you can see wear on your wood cabinets, you will likely experience wear on your painted cabinets as well.
-Just because you can not see it, does not mean it isn't there, it is just more difficult to see when a clear coat is wearing into a stained finish vs a painted finish onto wood.

 - Wood cabinets, especially oak, tend to absorb and hold grease and oils that we can not necessarily account for.
 While we treat each kitchen individually and do more thorough cleaning and sanding whenever necessary, not all kitchens will have the same durability when painting over an existing finish.
-With that said, we have yet, to experience any issues because of this.

 - New/Raw doors tend to take paint more like a stain and therefore are more difficult to wear thus giving you a more a durable product.

 - We highly recommend all painted cabinets to have knobs and pulls.
 Using knobs and pulls properly will also lengthen longevity.
 If you start to see chipping around your handles, use your touch up kit so wear does not continue.